aurora-is-near/doc.aurora.dev/blog/create-virtual-chain.md

 The way the virtual chain works is that it pays for your EVM transactions on NEAR from the engine account while accumulating the EVM gas for you on its in-EVM account.

-You can see how much of the EVM chain your chain has accumulated in "Gas collected" section:
+You can see how much of the EVM gas your chain has accumulated in "Gas collected" section:

 ![gas collected section in aurora cloud](../static/img/acc_gas_accumulated.png)